8 Diabetes-Friendly Desserts!

 7. Almond Crunch Cookies

-If you are tired of snacking on your typical low carb options such as, vegetables and cheese, then check out the following recipe for almond crunch cookies.
+If you are tired of snacking on your typical low-carb options like vegetables and cheese then check out the following recipe for almond crunch cookies.
 This recipe is simple and quick to make.
-It can be prepared on a Sunday evening so that you have plenty for the week ahead (and probably a few extra to share with some lucky co-workers).
+It can be prepared on a Sunday evening so you have plenty for the week ahead (and probably a few extra to share with some lucky coworkers).
 Each cookie has just 10 grams of carbohydrate, nearly 60 percent less carb than other nut butter cookies.
 The recipe can be found here.